jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 **1. For Beginners: Avoid Build Tools**
 - Include 3rd party libraries directly (don't use webpack, rollup, etc.)
-- Include a `VENDOR.md` file that documents all 3rd party libraries used, and has links to the exact versions used, and not link to the "latest" versions.
+- Include a `VENDOR.md` file that documents all 3rd party libraries used, and has links to the exact versions used, and do not link to the "latest" versions.
 An example for such a vendor file is shown here: https://webextension-api.thunderbird.net/en/mv3/guides/vcard.html

 **2. For Advanced developers: Source Code Submission**
+- Note: The source code submission process is really only for advanced developers.
+Propose this only if the user insists on using TypeScript or a Node.js driven build process.
 - Follow source code submission guidelines in review policy
 - Developer must upload source code archive during the submission process
 - Developer needs to include build instructions (best as a DEVELOPER.md in the source archive), how to build (for example: npm ci; npm run build)